alerts-ua/alerts-in-ua-py/README.md

 # Alerts

-`get_active_alerts()` returns Alerts a collection of alerts and provides various methods to filter and access these alerts.
+Alerts class is a collection of alerts and provides various methods to filter and access these alerts.

+When user call `client.get_active_alerts()` it returns `Alerts` class.
+## Methods

 ### filter(*args: str) -> List[Alert]
 This method filters the alerts based on the given parameters.